<< Back to RiverSmart Rebates main page

 Rebate Incentives | Rebate Process | Homeowner Rebate Packet

-District homeowners who install rain gardens that reduce and/or treat stormwater runoff from impervious surfaces on their property are eligible for a rebate.
-A rain garden is a garden designed to capture and infiltration stormwater from the property, preventing it from running into the city sewer system.
+District residents, who install rain gardens that treat stormwater runoff from impervious surfaces on their property, are eligible for a rebate.
+A rain garden captures and infiltrates stormwater from an impervious area, preventing stormwater from entering the city sewer system.

-Rebate amounts are determined by project type and are issued as a direct reimbursement to homeowners once the project is completed, inspected, and approved.
+Rebate amounts are determined by project type and are issued as a direct reimbursement to residents once the project is completed, inspected, and approved.

 How It Works

 The Rain Garden Rebate Program is administered by the Alliance for the Chesapeake Bay (the Alliance) on behalf of DOEE.
-Funding is limited so rebates are awarded on a first-come, first-served basis.
-Property owners who have already received a RiverSmart Homes grant are eligible for rebate funding.
+Funding is limited, so rebates are awarded on a first-come, first-served basis.
+Residents, who have already received a RiverSmart Homes grant, are eligible for rebate funding.

 Rebate Incentives